 The Fundação para a Ciência e a Tecnologia, I.P.
-(FCT) announces its 2021 Call for Exploratory Research Projects (ERP) under the UT Austin Portugal Program.
+(FCT) announces its 2022 Call for Exploratory Research Projects (ERPs) under the UT Austin Portugal Program.

-Please note the information provided throughout this page does not replace the reading of the official announcement and related documentation, available on the sponsor’s website.
+Please note that the information provided throughout this page does not exempt you from reading the official announcement and related documentation, available on the sponsor’s website.

 What type of research projects are we looking for?